 I was once discussing how, all over the world, females tended to remove themselves from society, while they were going through their menstrual period, often living in a special hut or place for that purpose.
 A female made a statement to this effect: “that shows you what it was like when men controlled things.”
 In other words, the “tyrant male”, in his great quest to subjugate and oppress the female, forced girls out of society while they were going through their menstrual period.
 That is to say, the males conspired to force females to live this way.
 In actuality, the males had nothing to do with it . . . the females did this on their own accord.
 Traces of this tendency to “hide menstruation” is seen in how females don’t like to discuss it and hide things associated with it.
 In addition, this line of thought caters to the female-as-victim line, making the female out as a victim of the male.

-I was once told by a female that I made “a case against women”.
-What was she referring to?
-I was discussing nothing but the problem of low self-esteem in females nowadays.
-Because I was discussing a ‘female problem’ this meant I was ‘against women’.
-This is not new to me.
-Often, any talk about the female is perceived as a threat by them.
+I was once told by a female that I made “a case against women” and all I was doing was talking about the problem of low self-esteem in females nowadays.
+Because I was discussing a ‘female problem’ this meant I was automatically ‘against women’.
+Its interesting that I have made similar statements about guys and no one seems to care!
+Shouldn’t I be ‘against men’?
+I’ve found that any talk about the female, and especially their problems, is perceived as a threat by them.
 This is one of the problems with female psychology and why it never develops.
 You say anything and they get upset.
 To even mention such things would get many feminists mad.
 As a result, you cannot do things such as:

 - Discuss female issues.

 In so doing, they created a wall around themselves or a shell.
 You could not say anything about them.
 Often, to try to discuss these things would make some feminists violent.